MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ### Full crawl: Manage search permissions

-Click **Manage permissions** to select the various access control (ACL) columns which specify the access control mechanism.
+Select **Manage permissions** to choose the various access control (ACL) columns that specify the access control mechanism.
 Select the column name you specified in the full crawl SQL query.

 Each of the ACL columns is expected to be a multi-valued column.
 These multiple ID values can be separated by separators such as semicolon (;), comma (,), and so on.
 You need to specify this separator in the **value separator** field.

 The following ID types are supported for using as ACLs:

 - **User Principal Name (UPN)**: A User Principal Name (UPN) is the name of a system user in an email address format.
 A UPN (for example: john.doe@domain.com) consists of the username (logon name), separator (the @ symbol), and domain name (UPN suffix).
-- **Azure Active Directory (AAD) ID**: In Azure AD, every user or group has an object ID which looks something like ‘e0d3ad3d-0000-1111-2222-3c5f5c52ab9b’.
+- **Azure Active Directory (AAD) ID**: In Azure AD, every user or group has an object ID that looks something like ‘e0d3ad3d-0000-1111-2222-3c5f5c52ab9b’.
-- **Active Directory (AD) Security ID**: In an on-premises AD setup, every user and group have an immutable, unique security identifier which looks something like ‘S-1-5-21-3878594291-2115959936-132693609-65242.’
+- **Active Directory (AD) Security ID**: In an on-premises AD setup, every user and group have an immutable, unique security identifier that looks something like ‘S-1-5-21-3878594291-2115959936-132693609-65242.’

 ![Search permission settings to configure access control lists](media/MSSQL-ACL2.png)